Graduates after MCMS

 Are you an MCMS alum with news to share?
 We would love to hear from you!
 Please email Courtney Dalton so we can hear all about your latest adventures!

 - Community Service and Volunteering Opportunities: For those alums who would like to fulfill community service hours or who would simply like to volunteer, MCMS has several ways in which you can be involved.
 A sampling of opportunities are as follows:

 - Help out with fundraising events.
 (See the school calendar for dates and times.)
 Can’t make the event?
 No worries – there is always plenty to do leading up to each event.

 - Read to young children or listen to children read to you.

 - Childcare during evening events.

-- Care of our indoor and outdoor environments.
+- Help care for our indoor and outdoor environments.

-Please contact if you would like to help out at MCMS.
+Please contact Courtney Dalton if you would like to help out at MCMS.